fffarina/Math-Functions-ASM/README.md

  _seeder provides a "true" random number from the high entropy chipset of the CPU to seed PRNGs.
 From C:

  extern unsigned int _seeder(void);

+ _rand_double generates a random double precision value between 0 and 1.
+To call it:

+ extern double _rand_double(void);